galvin96/vihu96/index.md

    </div>
 </div>

-#### Bonus
+### Bonus

-> Experienced in Frontend Development with many frameworks (Material UI, Ant Design)
+1. Experienced in Frontend Development with many frameworks (Material UI, Ant Design, TailwindCSS)

->
-> Experienced in working with Git, Github, Gitlab, CI/CD, Jenkins.
+2. Experienced in working with Git, Github, Gitlab, CI/CD, Jenkins.

->
-> Working closely with designers, use semantic mark-up language like HTML/CSS to turn static Figma/UX Pin/Photoshop designs into browser-based web and application pages
+3. Working closely with designers, use semantic mark-up language like HTML/CSS to turn static Figma/UX Pin/Photoshop designs into browser-based web and application pages

->
-> Experienced in agile development methodologies using best practice tools such as Jira, Confluence and Redmine.
+4. Experienced in agile development methodologies using best practice tools such as Jira, Confluence and Redmine.

-### SOFT SKILL
+## SOFT SKILL

 * Leadership